cjacks04/cjacks04.github.io/index.md

 ## News

 - **[May.
 2023]** My Co-Investigator and I were awarded a UW-Madison VCRGE grant under the Increasing Social and Economic Inclusion program.
-Read more here: [Amplifying the Voices of Black and Latinx Communities in  Environmental Policy Discussions](https://coreybjackson.com/projects.html)
+More TBA

 - **[Apr.
 2023]** I gave a talk at the [Robert F. and Jean E. Holtz Center](https://sts.wisc.edu/) entitled - [Interlocutors: Carving Out a Role for Information Professionals in Citizen Science]( https://sts.wisc.edu/event/corey-jackson-2/).